NanoMichael/MicroTeX/README.md

 # Build demo

-First make sure you have a C++ compiler that supports `C++ 11` or `C++ 0x` standard.
+First make sure you have a C++ compiler that supports `C++ 17` standard.
 It uses CMake to build the demo, make sure you have it installed.
 Currently support Windows and Linux on PC, the version on Mac OS is in the plan, and you can find the Android version in [here](https://github.com/NanoMichael/AndroidLaTeXMath).

 - `CygWin` or `MinGW` is recommended to be installed on Windows, and `Gdiplus` is required.
 - `GTKMM` and `GSVMM` must be installed on Linux for a GTK build.